 Community District (CD): Community districts are political units unique to New York City.
 Each of the 59 community districts has a community board.
 Half of the community board’s members are appointed by the borough president and half are nominated by the City Council members who represent the district.
 The community boards review applications for zoning changes and other land use proposals and make recommendations for budget priorities.
 Each community board is assigned a number within its borough.
 The borough and this number uniquely identify each of the 59 community districts.
 Therefore, we designate each community district with a two-letter borough code and a two-digit community board code.
 For example, BK 02 is the community district represented by Community Board 2 in Brooklyn.

 Sub-Borough Area (SBA): Sub-borough areas are geographic units created by the U.S. Census Bureau for the administration of the New York City Housing and Vacancy Survey and were designed to have similar boundaries to those of community districts.
-These same areas are also defined by the U.S. Census Bureau as Public Use Microdata Areas (PUMAs), so we are able to use the two terms interchangeably.
-Sub-borough areas are referred to using a three-digit number, where the first digit signifies the borough (we number boroughs in alphabetical order, with the Bronx being 1 and Staten Island being 5).
+Sub-borough areas are coterminous with the U.S. Census Bureau’s Public Use Microdata Areas (PUMAs), so we use the two terms interchangeably.
+Sub-borough areas are referred to using a three-digit number, where the first digit signifies the borough.
 There are 59 community districts in New York City but only 55 sub-borough areas.
 The U.S. Census Bureau combined four pairs of community districts in creating the sub-borough areas to improve sampling and protect the confidentiality of respondents.
-These pairs are Mott Haven/Melrose (BX 01) and Hunts Point/Longwood (BX 02) in the Bronx (combined into SBA 101), Morrisania/Crotona (BX 03) and Belmont/East Tremont (BX 06) in the Bronx (combined into SBA 102), the Financial District (MN 01) and Greenwich Village/Soho (MN 02) in Manhattan (combined into SBA 301), and Clinton/Chelsea (MN 04) and Midtown (MN 05) in Manhattan (combined into SBA 303).
-Because sub-borough areas are constructed from Census tracts, their boundaries do not coincide precisely with community district boundaries, which generally follow major streets.
-However, they are similar enough that we use them interchangeably throughout this report.
-The U.S. Census Bureau periodically updates its geographic boundaries for each decennial census, and so the shapes of sub-borough areas changed slightly between the 2011 and 2012 releases of the American Community Survey.
-Although we treat these different vintages of sub-borough areas as being consistent over time, we advise some caution when comparing estimates from 2018 to earlier years.
+These pairs are:

 Decennial Census (Census): From 1970 through 2000, the decennial census consisted of two parts: the “short form” that collected information from every person and about every housing unit in the country, and the “long form” of additional questions asked of a sample of people and households.
 The short form collected information on age, race, Hispanic or Latino origin, household relationship, sex, tenure, and vacancy status.
 The long form provided more in-depth information about personal and housing characteristics such as income, employment status, and housing costs.
 Coredata.nyc uses data from the decennial census short and long forms to derive demographic, economic, and housing measures for the years 2000 and 2010.
 To create most of these indicators, we use summary census data reported at the city, borough, and sub-borough area levels.
 In 2010, the decennial census only included the short form since most of the data that had previously been included in the long form were now reported in the American Community Survey (see below).
 While much of the decennial census short-form data is also found in the American Community Survey (such as the count of households), the two sources often report differing numbers for statistical and methodological reasons.

 American Community Survey (ACS): The American Community Survey (ACS) is an annual survey that collects data similar to those formerly collected by the census long form described above.
 As with the long form, the ACS covers only a sample of individuals and housing units, approximately one in 40 housing units each year.
 Reliable annual estimates for indicators in geographic areas with a population of 65,000 or more became available from the ACS in 2005.
 For most city- and borough-level indicators, we report figures derived from one-year estimates from the ACS.
-However, for some indicators, due to the small sample size, one-year estimates can be prone to volatility and sampling error, which can make it difficult to reliably discern whether an indicator’s change from one year to the next represents a real change or a statistical anomaly.
+Because of the COVID-19 pandemic, the Census Bureau did not release its standard 2020 ACS one-year estimates.
+In other years, for some indicators, due to the small sample size, one-year estimates can be prone to volatility and sampling error, which can make it difficult to reliably discern whether an indicator’s change from one year to the next represents a real change or a statistical anomaly.
 In order to reduce this uncertainty and draw valid conclusions from differences over both time and space, for select indicators we use five-year ACS estimates.
 Due to space constraints, multiyear estimates presented in CoreData.nyc are labeled using only the final year of the range that they cover (that is, an indicator from the 2010–2014 ACS is listed under the heading “2014”).
 Multiyear estimates, however, should be interpreted as a measure of the conditions during the whole range.
 The indicators and years that use multiyear estimates rather than one-year estimates are noted by indicator in the Data Dictionary.

 Public Use Microdata Samples (PUMS): While most decennial census- and ACS-derived indicators use pre-tabulated summary data that are reported at a given geography, we calculate some indicators by aggregating person- and household-level data to the desired geographic level.
 The US Census Bureau makes individual-level data available in Public Use Microdata Samples (PUMS), which are anonymized extracts from the confidential microdata that the US Census Bureau uses in its own calculations for the decennial census and the ACS.
 Indicators that are calculated through PUMS are noted in the Data Dictionary.